 The root canals are flushed with disinfectants and antibacterial solutions to remove any trace of bacteria.

 The root canals are then prepared to receive the filling material.
 They are shaped and expanded to make room for fillings and sealers.
 The canals are washed and cleaned thoroughly before sealing them to remove debris.

 - Step 7

 Root canals are then filled with an inert filling known as Gutta-percha.
-Pluggers are used for condensing the filling material into the root canals, which seals them.
+Pluggers are used for condensing the filling material into the root canals, which seal them.

 - Step 8

 A temporary or permanent filling is then used to close the access hole.
 If your tooth has lost a lot of its structure to decay or infection, your dentist may also place a post in the canals to restore the structure.